 South Ballina, Patchs Beach and Evans Head aren’t particularly difficult to drive on, but it is important to bring basic recovery gear just in case – even if it’s to help other drivers stranded and help clear the track for others.
 We'd suggest MaxTrax, or similar recovery tracks if you get stuck, snatch straps for towing and a jack with a solid base plate to lift your car up if you’re really dug in.

 Also throw in a tyre pressure gauge and an air compressor to deflate and reinflate your tyres, when getting onto the beach, and a shovel to clear out sand for your recovery tracks, just in case.

 Entry directly onto the beach, either at South Ballina or down further at Wardell and Evans Head is via well formed, well maintained all-weather tracks that provide easy access for 4WDs – though the Patchs Beach entry track is better suited to high clearance vehicles, small 4WDs may find it a little tough.

-Speed limits apply to the entire stretch of the beach and don't forget to dip down to at least 15km/h when you’re within 50m of any other beach user – although the conditions may require a lower speed than this, so just keep your eye out for any other beach goers (or their pets!) when you’re cruising down the shore.
+Speed limits apply to the entire stretch of the beach and don't forget to dip down to at least 15km/h when you’re within 50m of any other beach user – although the conditions may require a lower speed than this, so just keep your eye out for any other beach goers when you’re cruising down the shore.

 If you’re planning on setting up for lunch on the beach, you can set up a day camp back away from the surf, Patchs Beach is even dog friendly (but check with the local council website on the latest regarding dog access.
 Be mindful that this area is home to critically endangered Pied Oyster Catchers, so it is recommended to keep your dog on a leash at all times.